 For many years I suffered from severe bloating after meals, and the problem continued even when I stopped eating wheat, and later, dairy products.
 I finally acknowledged that I had a problem with yeast overgrowth and embarked on a full, restrictive anti-Candida diet, complete with numerous supplements.
-Although I generally felt well when following the diet, as soon as I began eating ‘normally’ again, the Candida symptoms returned.
+Although I generally felt well when following the diet, as soon as I began eating ‘normally’ again, the Candida (Homeopathy Treatment for Candidiasis) symptoms returned.

 My experience prompted me to write my college project on the subject of Candida, and its homeopathic and naturopathic treatment.
 In the six years since completing the project I have treated a large number of people exhibiting the symptoms of Candida, and I have seen some common themes emerging.
 Consequently there are certain homeopathic remedies which I find myself using time and again with which I have obtained some good results.
 More recently I have introduced some new methods of supporting those suffering from Candida overgrowth with homeopathic remedies.